oidebrett/mattercloudcontroller/docs/site/codelabs/how-to-install-matter-on-linux.md

 ./out/chip-tool generaldiagnostics read up-time 1 0
 ```

-In the output logs, you should see that the Vendor Name
+In the output logs, you should see the UpTime

 ```shell
 [1682446010.495854][5286:5288] CHIP:TOO:   UpTime: 1008